YooperScum/Quack/README.md

 -An overhauled camera that doesn't use a static position.
 Instead, it follows the duckling.<br>
 -A separate animation to differentiate out of water from in water.<br>
 -Various bug fixes and removal of development features from final builds.<br>
+Future Features:<br>
+-If you want to make new unique levels, you'll need to make your own meshes and navigation nodes for the gator

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------